jsiegenthaler/hueget/README.md

 ```
 $ sudo npm install hueget -g
 ```
-hueget will install in /usr/lib/node_modules/hueget/
+On my raspberry pi, hueget is installed in /usr/lib/node_modules/hueget/.
+Your location may be different.

 # Starting hueget
-The following examples assume you have hueget in a folder that your system can find. update your PATH vairables if needed.
+The following examples assume you have hueget in a folder that your system can find.
+Update your PATH vairables if needed.

 To see the help text, start hueget without any arguments as follows:
 ```